thelfer/tfel/docs/web/abaqus.md

   not*.
 Indeed the `Native` finite strain strategy will use:
 	- the Jauman rate if no orientation is defined.
 In this case, all internal state variables are rotated appropriately.
-	- the corotationnal frame if an orientation is defined.
+	- the corotationnal frame defined through the polar decomposition of the deformation gradient if an orientation is defined.
 - For `Abaqus/Standard`, the usage of the `Native` finite strain strategy *without orientation* is **not** compatible with `Abaqus/Explicit` because the latter always uses a corotationnal